snowplow-archive/snowplow.github.com/_posts/2015-08-14-dealing-with-duplicate-event-ids.md

 ## What are the possible causes?

-We distinguish between endeogenous and exegenous duplicates.
+We distinguish between endogenous and exogenous duplicates.

 ### Endogenous or natural duplicates